 Examples of qualifying projects could include a) independent-study projects, substantial pro bono legal projects, or significant practical legal skills training projects that produce a significant legal academic writing, b) a community resource program or guide related to the law, or c) a substantially equivalent end product.
-Your project must be approved by the course instructors in order for you to receive credit for the course.
-You will work on your project with an individual mentor, who may be a member of the faculty or a lawyer in practice.
-We will help you with finding and selecting a mentor.
+Your project must be approved by the course instructors for you to receive credit for the course.
+You will work on your project with an individual mentor, who should be a lawyer in practice but may be a member of the faculty.
+We will help you with finding and selecting a mentor if needed.